Stay tuned for more Kubernetes updates and best practices!

 }

-Step 7: Enable deletion protection
+Step 8: Enable deletion protection (optional but recommended)

 # main.tf